Frank Channing Haddock

-Frank Channing Haddock (November 17, 1853 in Watertown, New York – February 9, 1915 in Meriden, Connecticut) was an influential New Thought and self-help author, best known for his multi-volume series The Power-Book Library.
+Frank Channing Haddock (November 17, 1853 – February 9, 1915) was an influential New Thought and self-help author, best known for his multi-volume series The Power-Book Library.

 Early life and career

 Frank Channing Haddock was born in Watertown, New York.
 His parents were the Methodist minister George C. Haddock and Cornelia B. Herrick Haddock.
 After graduation from Lawrence College, Appleton, WI in 1876, he first undertook training for the Methodist ministry but decided instead upon the field of law, and was admitted to the bar in 1881.
 He moved to Milwaukee, Wisconsin, where he established himself as an attorney.
 In 1887, after his father was assassinated in Sioux City, Iowa due to his connection to the temperance movement, Frank Haddock returned to the church, and worked as a minister in Iowa, Ohio, and Massachusetts.

 New Thought writings

 Haddock retired from the ministry to become a writer.
 As a New Thought author and lecturer, he became well known for his teachings on will power, cultivation of the will, ethics, financial and business success, philosophy, and spirituality.
 Like his contemporaries William Walker Atkinson and Charles F. Haanel, he exemplified the more secular and less overtly religious side of the New Thought movement.

+Albert L. Pelton, an advertisement copywriter who read Haddock's work The Power of Will, became a devotee and published the book, selling over half a million copies.
+He then published other New Thought writers such as Napoleon Hill.